-- The lifetime of a new computer system.
-Due to Moore's law a lifetime of more than 4 years not advisable. - The needs of met.no for operational forecasting.
-Today these needs imply that there must to be a capability type of system of a certain size in the NOTUR Metacenter.
-The new IBM system at NTNU, njord, is such a system.
+- 1. The lifetime of a new computer system.

+Due to Moore's law a lifetime of more than 4 years not advisable. - 2.
+The needs of met.no for operational forecasting.

-- The advantage of spreading investments in computer hardware over time.
+Today these needs imply that there must be a system of a minimum size in the NOTUR Metacenter. - 3.
+The advantage of spreading investments in computer hardware over time.
 This is also a consequence of Moore's law.
 If all investments are done at the same time, all systems will be outdated at the same time.
-Spreading investments over time (for example 2 years) will guarantee that there will always be a national system that is reasonably up to date. - Not all use requires a capability system.
-Using more cost effective technology (capacity systems) for such use will free funds for investments in other parts of the eInfrastructure .
+Spreading investments over time (for example 2 years) will guarantee that there will always be a national system that is reasonably up to date. - 4.
+Not all use requires a system with a high speed interconnect (capability system).
+Using clusters, that are often more cost effective (capacity systems), for such use may free funds for investments in other parts of the national eInfrastructure.